Mammillothalamic tract: Function

 The mammillary bodies directly or indirectly connect to the amygdala, hippocampus, and thalami as major structures in the limbic system.
 The mammillothalamic tract carries signals from the mammillary bodies via the anterior thalamus to support spatial memory.

 Clinical significance

-Infarction of the region including the mammillothalamic tract has been associated with alcoholic Korsakoff syndrome.
+Infarction of the region including the mammillothalamic tract has been associated with acute Korsakoff syndrome.

+History

+The mammillothalamic tract was first described by the French physician, Félix Vicq d'Azyr, from whom it takes its alternate name (bundle of Vicq d'Azyr).